 Dental implantology and implant dentists are increasing in popularity amongst patients seeking an aesthetically attractive solution to broken or missing teeth, or discolouring due to decay or periodontal disease.
 They look and can be treated the same as natural teeth and, with good oral hygiene and meticulous care (and a great oral surgeon), they can last for anything up to twenty years.
-Dental implants are part of a growing area of dentistry that allows patients to regain confidence in their smile and restore the overall appearance of the mouth, teeth and gums.
+Dental Implants Cheshire is part of a growing area of dentistry that allows patients to regain confidence in their smiles and restore the overall appearance of the mouth, teeth and gums.

-As well as filling gaps and straightening neighbouring teeth, dental implants can also help solve the pain in the mouth and jaw caused by an uneven bite and stop other, unaffected teeth shifting about in the jaw if they are next to a gap or a broken tooth.
+As well as filling gaps and straightening neighbouring teeth, dental implants can also help solve the pain in the mouth and jaw caused by an uneven bite and stop other, unaffected teeth from shifting about in the jaw if they are next to a gap or a broken tooth.
 They can be considered for a single missing tooth or to restore multiple teeth or even a full mouth.
 We provide a range of implants services such as single implants, multiple implants and implants supported dentures.

 Having a dental implant installed is a fairly lengthy process over a couple of months or longer, but the results are well worth the wait to ensure good dental health in the future.
 After an initial consultation, measurements are taken to ensure a perfect fit.
 Then, a small titanium screw is inserted to hold the tooth in place under surgical conditions that normally involve local anaesthetic or IV sedation.